 Prove Competency in Statistics

-Prior to registering for the thesis proposal course, you need to prove your competency in statistics through one of the following two options:
+Prior to registering for the thesis proposal course or precapstone, you need to prove your competency in statistics through one of the following two options:

-- Or earn a B– or higher in one undergraduate or graduate statistics course at Harvard (this course does not count toward the degree).
+- Earn a B– or higher in one of the following undergraduate-credit statistics course at Harvard: STAT 100, 102, 109, 150, or 200.
+While the course fulfills the statistics requirement, it does not count toward the degree.

 Maintain a Cumulative Grade Point Average (GPA) of 3.0 or Higher